Reputation, Trust, and the Long Game

 What Reputation Really Is

-Reputation is the condensed assessment of others about the probability that one will act in the future as one has acted in the past.
+Reputation is the condensed assessment, held by others, of the probability that one will act in the future as one has acted in the past.
 It is a forecasting instrument.
-When someone has an excellent reputation, it says: "Based on past experience, it is likely that this person or this company will continue to act reliably, competently, and with integrity."
+An excellent reputation says: based on past experience, this person or company is likely to continue acting reliably, competently, and with integrity.

-This makes reputation economically valuable.
+This is what makes reputation economically valuable.
 It reduces transaction costs.
-Those who enjoy trust need to negotiate less, explain less, prove less.
-Deals close faster.
-Partnerships form more easily.
-Customers remain more loyal.
+Those who enjoy trust need to negotiate less, explain less, and prove less.
+Deals close faster, partnerships form more easily, and customers remain more loyal.

-In my work, I have learned that reputation does not simply emerge — it must be earned through every single interaction, every published piece of content, every business decision.
+In my own work, I have learned that reputation does not simply emerge — it must be earned through every interaction, every published piece of content, and every business decision.

 Trust as the Lubricant of the Economy

-The economist Kenneth Arrow said: "Virtually every commercial transaction has within itself an element of trust."
-This holds even more in a digital economy where one interacts with people and companies one has never met in person.
+The economist Kenneth Arrow observed: "Virtually every commercial transaction has within itself an element of trust."
+This holds all the more in a digital economy, where one routinely interacts with people and companies one has never met in person.

-Trust lowers so-called transaction costs — those costs that arise because information asymmetry, uncertainty, and the possibility of opportunistic behavior exist.
-The higher the trust, the lower the transaction costs, the more efficient the collaboration.
+Trust lowers transaction costs — the costs that arise from information asymmetry, uncertainty, and the possibility of opportunistic behavior.
+The higher the trust, the lower the transaction costs, and the more efficient the collaboration.

-For companies, trust is a quantifiable competitive advantage.
-Brands with high trust achieve higher prices, retain customers longer, and attract talent more easily.
+For companies, trust is a measurable competitive advantage.
+Highly trusted brands command higher prices, retain customers longer, and attract talent more easily.
 Companies without trust must constantly overcompensate — through lower prices, more aggressive marketing, or elaborate contractual safeguards.

 The Three Pillars of Reputation